WHY DO OVER 3,500 PINNER RESIDENTS BELONG TO THE PINNER ASSOCIATION?

 - Publishes ‘The Villager’ magazine (free to members) giving news and views of Pinner three times a year.

-- Pays for the Christmas lights in the shopping area and helps with Panto Evening.
+- Pays for the Christmas trees and lights in the shopping area and helps with Panto Evening.

 - Is represented on local transport committees.

 - Is consulted by the Council on local matters and lobbies on any relating to Pinner such as highway improvements, parking etc.

 - Takes an active interest in the provision of local health services.

 - Your subscription (only £7 for a two-member household) is needed to allow the Association to continue working to ensure that OUR Village remains such a desirable place in which to live and retains our strong sense of community.